flynn/flynn/website/source/docs/development.html.md

 $ tup
 ```

-This will do things like build go binaries and create docker images.
+This will do things like build go binaries and create Docker images.
 If you're interested in
 exactly what `tup` will build, take a look at the `Tupfiles` in various subdirectories.

 If any build command fails, `tup` will output an error and abort the entire build.
 You can then